 - Repeat the streching/pulling process with the smaller piece of dough, then shape into a ball.

 - Place the smaller ball centrally on top of the base.

 - With two floured fingers push down, through the centre of the top ball, tight into the base.
 Doing so joins the top and bottom together, creating one loaf.

-- Slash the top 6 times and the bottom 12 times.
+- Score the top 6 times and the bottom 12 times.
 Cut vertically, from top to bottom.

 - Cover with a tea towel, leave in a draft free place until doubled in size, 45 – 60 minutes.

 - While the loaf is undergoing its second prove, preheat your oven to it hottest setting.
-Usually 250C or gas mark 9, 500F.
+Usually 250C/230C, gas mark 9, 500F.

 - 15 minutes before the loaf is ready, place a pan with 5cm/1″ of water in the base of the oven.
 The steam created will delay the forming of a hard crust on the loaf, allowing maximum expansion, also called oven spring, to take place.